FeiXavierChen-Lab/INTAC_two-modules/README.md

-# INTAC endonuclease and phosphatase modules have distinct roles in transcription
+# INTAC endonuclease and phosphatase modules differentially regulate transcription by RNA polymerase II

 Primary sequencing data and BigWig files are deposited at the GEO depository: GSE223265.